 Swim in the bay, drive to Assateague for a gorgeous ocean beach, or take your boat out to the barrier islands for the day and have a pristine beach to yourself.
 Really.
 In 2011, AOL Travel named Chincoteague the best small beach town in the entire country!

 NASA's Wallops Flight Facility often has cool launches to watch from the shoreline as well as the Visitor's Center with free tours and educational programs.

 Golf?
 There are currently three courses on the shore.

 One is at the Eastern Shore Yacht and Country Club----18 holes, a swimming pool and a great restaurant.
 Bay Creek in Cape Charles has an Arnold Palmer course and a Jack Nicklaus course, making it the only place in the U.S. with 2 such neighboring courses.
 Golfers from everywhere are raving.

 Fishing is much loved activity on the shore, and it's how many make their living.
 Crabbing, clams and oysters are a major industry.
-Wachapreague is the Blue Marlin Capital of the world, and there is an active charter boat industry here, including a major marlin festival and annual fishing tournaments.
-And kayak tours are available from Coastal Kayaks in Cape Charles for tours of the area, including one to the local winery.
+Wachapreague is the Blue Marlin Capital of the world, with a major marlin festival, annual fishing tournaments, and an active charter boat industry.
+Kayak tours are available from Coastal Kayaks in Cape Charles for tours of the area, including one to the local winery.